 As one of the first Health Maintenance Organizations, Rocky Mountain Health Plans was started by physicians and community leaders to ensure people of all population groups had access to innovative, quality, affordable healthcare at reasonable costs.
 RMHP was committed to being a good neighbor in communities by supporting both the people and the medical professionals in collaborative and participatory ways.
 Rocky Mountain Health Plans earned a national reputation for doing the right thing to support those most in need.

-Rocky Mountain Health Plans Foundation was incorporated as a state-wide nonprofit organization in 1997 with a purpose of being a catalyst for innovative health care solutions for communities large and small throughout the state.
-Then, as now, it was recognized that many people with long-term health problems or being of modest means were in urgent need of help.
-It’s the heart of what Rocky Mountain Health Foundation does today: we care for vulnerable populations.
+In 1997, Rocky Mountain Health Plans Foundation (RMHPF) was incorporated as a state-wide nonprofit organization to be a catalyst for innovative health care solutions for communities large and small throughout the state.
+It functioned as a small corporate foundation.
+Then, as now, it was recognized that many people with long-term health problems or modest means were in urgent need of help.

 One of RMHPF’s first grants provided access and financial support for dental care for pregnant women suffering from dental disease to prevent preterm deliveries.
 That very first grant then led the Foundation to one of its legacy programs, BABY & ME – Tobacco Free Program which incentivizes pregnant women to stop smoking early in their pregnancy with free baby diapers for a year after their baby is born.
 The program has one of the highest cessation successes anywhere in the United States at 89% and every $1 dollar spent on the program results in $6.73 costs savings by mothers delivering fewer preterm babies, having babies at a healthy birth rate, and fewer babies being admitted to neonatal intensive care programs.